mvolkmann/blog/src/htmx.md

 any programming language and server framework.
 This is referred to as "Hypermedia On Whatever you'd Like" (HOWL).

-Servers for htmx applications plays two roles.
+Servers for htmx applications play two roles.
-First, they serves static files such as HTML, CSS, JavaScript, and images.
+First, they serve static files such as HTML, CSS, JavaScript, and images.
-Second, they respond to certain HTTP requests by returning HTML or text.
+Second, they respond to specific HTTP requests by returning HTML or text.

 Many web app features typically thought to require custom JavaScript code can instead be implemented with only htmx.